Ems01/Fish-detection/README.md

-# Fish Detection using ROV images
+# Fish Detection using YOLOv8 on ROV images

 In this repository you will find the codes of the project for the Computer Vision and Deep Learning exam at the UNIVPM.